Fast Fourier Transform Calculator

 How the FFT algorithm works in this calculator

 This calculator uses a radix-2 Cooley–Tukey FFT.
-It assumes the length of your input sequence is a power of two (for example 4, 8, 16, 32, 64, and so on).
-Internally, the algorithm repeatedly splits the sequence into its even and odd indices, computes smaller FFTs, and then combines those partial results using complex exponentials (often called twiddle factors).
+It assumes the length of your input sequence is a power of two, such as 4, 8, 16, 32, or 64.
+Internally, the algorithm repeatedly splits the sequence into its even and odd indices, computes smaller FFTs, and then combines those partial results using complex exponentials called twiddle factors.
+That repeated split-and-combine structure is the reason the FFT is so much faster than a naive DFT implementation.

 - The input sequence

-x[0], x[1], …, x[N-1]is reordered into even and odd positions. - Smaller FFTs are computed recursively until length-1 sequences remain (which are trivial).
+x[0], x[1], …, x[N-1]is separated into even and odd positions. - Smaller FFTs are computed recursively until length-1 sequences remain.

 - At each stage, pairs of results are recombined using complex rotations